tytysam/100-days-of-code/README.md

 **Today's Progress**:
 <br />
 A little less code, but a lot of video content today.
-Reading articles + watching videos about GitLab.
+Reading articles + watching videos about GitLab and Unit Testing.
 Trying to fill some knowledge gaps around DevOps lifecycle tools + CI/CD + deployment pipelines.

 Also spent a fair amount of time messing around with Material UI and my custom MUI theme for this site.

 **Thoughts:**
 <br />
-Gatsby was not near as fun to develop with (yet at least) as everyone's been telling me...
-Learned lots about GitLab and DevOps though!
+Gatsby was not near as fun to develop with (_yet_ at least 🙈) as everyone's been telling me...
+However, I will say it is FAST.
+Once I figure out some of the nuance, Learned lots about GitLab and DevOps though!

 **Link to work:**
 <br />